 On-Site#

-- Ticket booths at entrances
+- Ticket booths at both entrances

 - Can have long lines in peak season